 We believe that family and friends are important to you when you are in hospital.
 While we encourage people to visit, you will probably find that you are very tired immediately after your operation.
-To help you to get the rest that you need, the preferred visiting hours on the cardiothoracic ward are 3pm to 8pm every day.
-If this is difficult for your relatives, then please speak to the nursing staff to discuss alternative arrangements.
-We have a rest period between 1pm and 3pm: all visiting is discouraged during this time.
+Visiting times are currently 8am to 8pm, but please see the ward staff on admission to clarify these.
+If there are any queries regarding visiting then please ask the nurse in charge of the cardiothoracic ward.